of Mary L. Wilson and C. Peck

 Mary L. Wilson

-included in the body of what is known as the Clinton Correspondence, or, the
+is here included in the body of what is known as the Clinton Correspondence,

-Clinton did not exchange letters, for the simple reason that she lived in the
+Wilson and Clinton did not exchange letters, for the simple reason that she

-city of Buffalo, New York, and worked side-by-side with Clinton to develop
+lived in the city of Buffalo, New York, and worked side-by-side with Clinton

-what is known as the Clinton Herbarium of the Buffalo Museum of Science.
-This
+to develop what is known as the Clinton Herbarium of the Buffalo Museum of

-herbarium is centered in the collection of nineteenth century botanical
+Science.
+This herbarium is centered in the collection of nineteenth century

 The photograph above is from the photograph album of the Buffalo Society of Natural Sciences dating from the 1860’s and 1870’s and reflects to a large extent to the correspondence of George Clinton.
 In the index at the front of the album there are 135 names corresponding to the sequence of photographs inserted into spaces on the pages.
 Each photograph is numbered to correspond to the name in the index.
 The names in the index are written in various handwriting, as the corresponding secretary of the Society tended to keep track of these photographs, but occasionally the name is written in by George Clinton, with his distinctive handwriting.
 In the space for No. 83, he wrote “Miss Mary L. Wilson.”
 Unfortunately, the photograph is missing from the slot in the album.
 However, the photograph above was found loose among the album’s pages - the only loose photograph observed.
 There seemed to be no other missing photographs of women in the album, so I am assuming this photograph belongs in the slot for number 83: Miss Mary L. Wilson, but this is still an assumption.

-been groomed to be the first Botanist of the New York State Herbarium, at
+1865, Peck had been groomed to be the first Botanist of the New York State

 As noted in